nebadasSwifty/nebadasSwifty/README.md

 iOS Developer
 -------------

-I'm learning Swift from February 2022
+I'm learning Swift from August 2021

 *   🌍  I'm based in Ekaterinburg
 *   ✉️  You can contact me at [My Email](mailto:kirill.sutormin@gmail.com)
-*   🧠  I'm learning now Swift UIKit

 ### Skills